 The Happy Man’s Shirt

 As Re-told by Shirin Sabri

-This Choral Tales production, directed and composed by Ludwig Tuman, presents “Lord of the Cranes,” a folk tale from Scotland.
+This Choral Tales production presents “The Happy Man’s Shirt,” a folk tale from Scotland.

-This is one of three Choral Tales productions to date.
+This is one of three Choral Tales produced to date by composer Ludwig Tuman.
 The other two are based on tales from Tanzania and China and can be seen on the Home page of this site.
 The artists are acknowledged in the credits at the end of the film.